etorralba/aws-docker-infra-terraform/README.md

 ### Database
 - __RDS PostgreSQL__: A managed relational database service that provides PostgreSQL databases.
-It includes automated backups, software patching, and automatic failover.
 - __Security group__: Acts as a virtual firewall to control inbound and outbound traffic for the RDS instance.
 Allows inbound traffic on the PostgreSQL port (default 5432) from the compute layer.
-    - RDS security group: Allows inbound traffic on port 5432 EC2 instances in the AutoScaling Group and ECS tasks (set in the compute layer).
+    - _RDS security group_: Allows inbound traffic on port 5432 EC2 instances in the AutoScaling Group and ECS tasks (set in the compute layer).
 Allows all outbound traffic.
-- __Secret__: Stores sensitive information such as database credentials securely in AWS Secrets Manager, allowing applications to retrieve them programmatically.
+- __Secret__: Stores sensitive information such as database credentials securely in AWS Secrets Manager.
     ```
     {
         "username": "******",